Turkey Chili

 finished turkey chili.

-Turkey Chili is a hearty dish that pairs well with a variety of sides.
+Turkey chili is a hearty dish that pairs well with a variety of sides.
 For a classic combination, serve it with cornbread.
 A green salad with a tangy vinaigrette can balance the richness of the chili and add a fresh element to the meal.
-For a hearty twist, you can also serve it over cilantro lime rice or a baked potato.
+For a hearty twist, you can also serve it over cilantro lime rice, a baked potato, or a baked sweet potato.
 If you’re looking for something to complement the spicy flavors, consider a side of guacamole.

 You May Also Like

-A lighter yet equally hearty twist on the classic, this turkey chili brims with rich, spicy flavor and is perfect for everything from game days to cozy nights in.
+A lighter twist on classic beef chili, this hearty turkey chili brims with rich, spicy flavor—perfect for cozy nights or game day gatherings.

 Servings: 4 to 6